11.D Arrears Calculation

 When more than one order is in effect at a time, the total child support arrears is based upon the highest order in effect at the time – not the total of the orders in effect.

-Arrears Calculator (Federal OCSE)
+Arrears Calculator (Federal OCSS)

-In order to calculate the arrears balance based upon multiple orders and determine to whom (e.g. the custodial parent and state) the arrears are owed, the federal OCSE developed an arrears calculator.
+In order to calculate the arrears balance based upon multiple orders and determine to whom (e.g. the custodial parent and state) the arrears are owed, the federal OCSS developed an arrears calculator.
 The arrears calculator can be found on the federal OCSE web site at Dear Colleague Letter – 03-27 or by following this link http://www.acf.hhs.gov/programs/cse/pubs/2003/calculator/.

 The calculator is an excel spreadsheet used to calculate the total arrears due across all cases.
 The case worker will need to provide basic order and interest information in order to use the spreadsheet.